hereforthezoo/Zooey/content/three-subtle-ways-to-show-your-zoo-pride.md

 Yet, despite how long our path may seem, we're also here to tell you that we zoos are making steady progress.
 There's no better evidence than the huge growth the zoo community has been experiencing over the last two years: many new faces, new platforms like zoocommunity.org, the "Zooier Than Thou" podcast which has recently started its 4th season and, of course, the launch of our very own online magazine, Zooey!

-In this sense, in the spirit of optimism and determination to build a bright future for our community and loved ones, we are happy to share with you these five subtle ways in which you can show your zoopride in public.
+In this sense, in the spirit of optimism and determination to build a bright future for our community and loved ones, we are happy to share with you these three subtle ways in which you can show your zoopride in public.
 Also, we wouldn't really be an online magazine if we didn't resort to 'top 10' or 'top 3' lists from time to time now, wouldn't we?

 Without further ado, let's get started!